 PEARLS—Program to Encourage Active Rewarding Lives

-The Program to Encourage Active, Rewarding Lives (PEARLS) is a community-integrated program to treat older adults with disabilities who also have minor depression.
-PEARLS is available to ADS funded case management clients in King County.
+The Program to Encourage Active Rewarding Lives (PEARLS) is an evidenced-based treatment program for older adults with disabilities who also have minor depression, which is recognized by the Administration on Community Living as meeting the highest criteria.

 For our general PEARLS flyer, click on the image above.
 Other resources are listed below.